dshieble/dshieble.github.io/_posts/2015-11-14-mlcomposition.md

 </script>

 As researchers apply Machine Learning to increasingly complex tasks, there is mounting interest in strategies for combining multiple simple models into more powerful algorithms.
 In this post we will explore some of these techniques.
-Of course, there are many more strategies for model composition that we will not discuss here.
 We will use a little bit of language from Category Theory, but not much.

 In the following discussion we will use the following notation and terminology: Machine Learning models are functions of the form $$D \rightarrow (X \rightarrow Y)$$ where $$D$$ is a dataset and $$(X \rightarrow Y)$$ is a function that maps samples in $$X$$ to samples in $$Y$$.
 The dataset $$D$$ may contain pairs of samples $$(x,y) \in X \times Y$$ (supervised learning), just samples $$x \in X$$ (unsupervised learning) or anything else.
 This is of course a very limited perspective on Machine Learning models, and this post will focus mainly on supervised and unsupervised learning, but there are many more examples of composition in reinforcement learning and beyond.